-If you wish to make use of any of the services listed below, or would like more information, please contact Michael K. Potter at firstname.lastname@example.org.
+If you wish to make use of any of the services listed below, or would like more information, please contact Pierre Boulos at firstname.lastname@example.org.

 GATA Network.
 The GATA Network Development Team works with GAs and TAs across campus, introducing them to mentors and resources they will need to improve their pedagogical knowledge and skills.
-The members of the team are: Betsy Keating, GATA Network Coordinator (email@example.com), and Greg Paziuk, GATA Digital Outreach Coordinator (firstname.lastname@example.org).
+The latest members of the team are: Laura Chittle, GATA Network Coordinator (email@example.com), and Elizabeth Ismail, GATA Digital Outreach Coordinator (firstname.lastname@example.org), who are building upon the foundation created by Betsy Keating and Greg Paziuk.
 The GATA Network Development Team uses social media to connect students online.
-They are on Twitter at http://twitter.com/GATAnetwork (@GATAnetwork), Facebook at http://www.facebook.com/GATAnetwork, and will soon be launching a group blog.
+They are on Twitter at http://twitter.com/GATAnetwork (@GATAnetwork), Facebook at http://www.facebook.com/GATAnetwork.
 On campus, new and experienced GAs and TAs can meet face-to-face at learning communities, workshops, and practice sessions.

 Towards Better Teaching - GATA Network Blog